-The Association also holds an equity investment in MB/BP Properties Joint Venture, LLC, a Limited Liability Company.
+The Association also held an equity investment in CBF Holdings, LLC, a Limited Liability Company.
 The company was organized for the stated purpose of holding and managing unusual or complex collateral which was converted to Other Property Owned.
-All assets were subsequently sold pursuant to the terms of the operating agreement of the LLC.
+Assets were subsequently sold pursuant to the terms of the operating agreement of the LLC.
+All remaining assets were charged-off in 2015.